reonZ/mini-tracker/README.md

 The user can change the expanded orientation of the tracker by clicking <img src="./readme/orientation.webp" width="24">

-This will reverse the entire tracker, placing the header at the bottom (footer at the top for the GM) and expand the tracker upward instead of downward, this is useful if the user wants the tracker to be anchored at the bottom of the screen.
+This will reverse the tracker's window and make it expand upward instead of downward, this is useful if the user wants the tracker to be anchored at the bottom of the screen.

 # Saved